codefellows-seattle-javascript-401d16/lab-28-29-todo/lab-stephanie/README.md

-# React with reddit
+# React Todo

-This app can be used to find subreddits.
-You can search by name and set a limit to the number of topics you want to read.
+This app is a todo list.
+The user can create, read, and delete their list items.

 see package.json for dependancies.